HatusP25/IoeTExcercise/README.md

 ## Output:
-The output with the results will be found in the same directory as the main program in a file named "results.txt"
+The output with the results will be found in the same directory as the main program in a file named "result.txt"